 12. Keep your Feet on the Footpegs

-Another tip that you should definitely follow is to keep your feet in the footpegs.
+Another tip that you should definitely follow is to keep your feet flat in the footpegs.

 It’s never a good idea to get your feet off of the pegs for any reason, so make sure that even if something happens and you lose control of your motorcycle, at least you’ll be able to keep it upright.
 On a motorcycle you always want to be ready, so keep your right foot next to your rear brake.